Bayer-Group/VCG-resampling/README.md

     - Consistent results (VCGs led to a result consistent with the results of the original study).
     - Inconsistently significant results (VCGs led to a Dunnett-significant result while there was non in the original result).
     - Inconsistently non-significant results (VCGs led to no signficant result while there was one in the original result).
-    - Inverted significant result (ViCoGs led to a significant result and in the original study was one too, but the direction of the significance is inverted).
+    - Inverted significant result (VCGs led to a significant result and in the original study was one too, but the direction of the significance is inverted).

 ### `03_apply_dunnett_test_to_legacy_study.R`
 Applies the Dunnett's test to the legacy study of "02_make_dunnett_test.R"  using a resampling approach with respect to the selected scenarios.